 You can check out these guys hauling in a lucky three Sailfish in around three minutes, not something most of us are going to experience out on the water in Florida!

 Grass Carp are tricky to catch in Florida because they do not take bait easily.
 Anglers can try baiting them with bread, corn or dog kibble.
 It can take a few days of throwing food into the water before the fish finally take the bait.
 Most Grass Carp weigh between 4 to 24 pounds but can be as large as 50 pounds.
 The larger the fish, the more difficult it can be to catch if it puts up a fight.

 Bluefin Tuna are massive, ranging from 300 to 800 pounds.
 Their sheer size alone poses a huge challenge to anglers.
-In order to catch a Bluefin Tuna someone must have a permit, large boat and the right heavy-duty fishing equipment.
+In order to catch a Bluefin Tuna you must have a permit, a very large boat and the right heavy-duty fishing equipment.

 The Broadbill Sword is rare, which makes it very hard to find.
 Those who manage to find the swordfish have a difficult time hooking it.
 Most anglers lose the fish if they do manage to hook it because it usually manages to escape pretty quickly.
 The Broadbill Sword weighs around 100 pounds on average so using large bait is the best way to attract the fish.
 Anglers need enough fishing line to go down around 1500 feet and should be prepared for a struggle if they manage to actually hook one of these beauties.

 Tilapia spook easily, especially in undisturbed areas.
 They are not quick to take bait either.
 Some anglers find the behavior of the fish so annoying that they decide to quit trying to catch them at all.